 - Do I already know a JS framework?
 Here, the consideration is learning curve.
-Obviously, learning new things is part of the job (and one of the best parts, at that), but if there’s a massive time-crunch to get the project out the door, there may not be the luxury of time needed for learning how to employ a framework to it’s best effect.
+Obviously, learning new things is part of the job (and one of the best parts, at that), but if there’s a massive time-crunch to get the project out the door, there may not be the luxury of time needed for learning how to employ a framework to it’s the best effect.
 Better to stick to what you know and do it well, then to implement a framework poorly.

 - Is my project big enough?
 Here, the consideration is the amount of code you expect to need to write for the project – for the same reasons you might eschew a big library like jQuery for a small project, you might want to eschew a framework as well; and if you’re expecting only a few source files with a couple hundred lines of code, you can probably do without the organization a framework offers.
-Of course, none of us are prescient and projects have a tendency to increase in scope, so think hard about this one – it’s harder to fit a framework in after the fact than to start with one.
+Of course, none of us are prescient and projects have a tendency to increase in scope, so think hard about this one – it’s harder to fit a framework in after the fact that to start with one.

 - Is my project complex enough?
 Here, the consideration is the complexity of the client-side logic – if all of the work is going to be done server-side and the pages are going to be largely static, a framework isn’t going to add much value.

 - Is page-size at a premium?
 Here, the consideration is the extra kilobytes a gzipped framework library is going to cost to transfer – for the most part, this isn’t going to be a concern, especially for single page apps, but if one of the other considerations is borderline and page-size matters, you might decide to do without the framework.